Supportix-org/Contract/README.md

 ### Where Can I Buy SUPX Protocol (SUPX)?

-SUPX is available for trading on pancakeswap.finance at the moment or you could swap it at dex.supportix.org
+SUPX is available for trading on https://pancakeswap.finance at the moment or you could swap it at https://dex.supportix.org

 ### About Supoprtix.org